smurtza/Formal-Dependability/README.md

 WSNScript.sml			Contains the formalization related to reliability analysis of WSN data transport protocol

-frogpScript.sml			Contains the formalization relation to reliability analysis of oil and gas pipelines
+frogpScript.sml			Contains the formalization related to reliability analysis of oil and gas pipelines

 To use the proof script, follow the steps below: